-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 - Show the exact same image to Google as the users of your site.

-Pro Tip: Check any plugins you have installed to ensure they aren’t creating an image cloaking issue.
+Pro Tip: Check any plugins you have installed to ensure they are not creating an image cloaking issue.

 The Fix